 Real estate is a visual medium.
 A typical real estate listing will show property images with information and contact details of the listing agent.
 So far, these listings have been successful, but today’s buyers want a much richer online experience.
-Real estate videos have shown tremendous potential in enticing buyers by giving them a better feel for a property, thus making a realtor’s job much easier.
+Real estate videos have shown tremendous potential in enticing buyers by giving them a better feel for a property.

 Real Estate Video Marketing Statistics

-- Real estate listings with property videos receive 403% more inquiries than their video fewer counterparts.
+- Real estate listings with property videos receive 403% more inquiries than listings without videos.

-- 85% of buyers and sellers want an agent that uses real estate videos for marketing.
+- 85% of consumers want an agent that uses real estate videos for listing marketing.

 - 86% of homebuyers use video to research a particular community.